 How Can I Check My Hormone Levels At Home?

-Hormones are chemicals produced in the endocrine glands.
-These chemicals are responsible for controlling various organs and processes in the body.
+Hormones are messenger molecules that are produced in the endocrine (hormone) glands.
+These molecules are responsible for controlling various organs and processes in the body.
 If there is even a slight change in the level of hormones in your body, you may face adverse effects.
 You may wonder “how great would it be if I can check my hormone levels at home”.

 A hormonal imbalance entails having high or low levels of a certain type of chemical.
 Hormones can actually be considered as ingredients to a recipe.
 The final product will only turn out good if all the ingredients are added in the perfect proportion.
 If a single ingredient is too little or too much, the recipe will not turn out the way it is supposed to.